-Every photographer is different, we have different styles and different approaches to photography.
+Every photographer is different; they have different styles and different approaches to photography.
 Professional photographers generally spend a lot of time editing images – this is one of the main factors that go into why professional photographers can be seemingly expensive.
-Basically, you aren't just paying us to take pictures at your wedding, but also to spend many hours afterwards, carefully editing each image.
+Basically, you aren't just paying photographers to take pictures at your wedding, but also to spend many hours afterwards, carefully editing each image.

 So, ask yourself this: how can someone charging £300 for a full day wedding, afford to spend that kind of money on equipment?
 The simple answer is – they can't.

-All too often I see a photographer claiming to be a professional, with amateurish pictures showcasing only one or two weddings.
-It's no different than buying a half decent spanner, doing a little bit of DIY – and then offering your services as a professional plumber...
-It's just a recipe for disaster.
+All too often I see someone advertising their services as wedding photographer with amateurish pictures showcasing only one or two weddings...
+It's no different than someone buying a spanner, having no real experience with plumbing, but still offering their services as a professional plumber.

 Hoping a professional photographer will reduce their price because you been given cheaper quotes, is like going into a BMW showroom and trying to buy their top of the range car for £500, because someone down the road is selling a banger for £500...
 Now, this isn't to say that a photographer wont budge on their price – but you do run the risk of alienating yourself from the better photographers if you expect them to price match with the worst.